-Cloud computing
+Cloud computing & Hybrid Integration

 Cloud computing provides access, by any client and from anywhere, to shared IT resources perceived as always available and infinitely scalable, and just like any utility the customer only pays according to its actual use.
-Enterprises increasingly use applications in the cloud ("SaaS", Software-as-a-Service), which must also be integrated with existing applications.
-They also make more and more use of "managed services", in particular in multi-enterprise interactions where the cloud progressively replaces Value Added Networks (VAN).
-We also see more and more service brokers emerging in the cloud.
+Enterprises increasingly use applications in the cloud ("SaaS", Software-as-a-Service), which must also be integrated with existing, often back-office and/or legacy applications.
+They also are increasing their use of "managed services", in particular enterprises that want to outsource their B2B/EDI infrastructure in support of their multi-enterprise interactions.
+In this scenario Value Added Networks (VANs) are evolving to become API Networks, where APIs serve as the key mechanism in support of B2B interactions.
+Against this backdrop, the importance of hybrid integration - that is, the integration of both on-premises and cloud-based services where the solution itself can also run either on-premises or in the cloud - is increasingly seen as a key enabler for digital business.
+As Forrester Research, Inc. predicts, "In 2020 firms will be able to seamlessly mix and manage cloud and onpremises assets(8)".